CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/UsersGuide_Beamforming.md

 You can set the range of timesteps to be processed via the `-b` and `-T` options.

-`-b` is the beginning time, and can be either an absolute time (GPS second) or a relative time.
+The argument of `-b` is the beginning time, which can be either an absolute time (GPS second) or a relative time.
 To indicate a relative time, the first character of the argument must be either '`+`' or '`-`'.
-If it is `'+'`, then the number is considered an offset from the first "good" second, where "good" is defined in the metafits file as the first second after the "quack time" has elapsed.
+If it is '`+`', then the number is considered an offset from the first "good" second, where "good" is defined in the metafits file as the first second after the "quack time" has elapsed.
-If it is `'-'`, then the number is considered an offset from the *end* of the observation, with `-1` indicating the last second (similar to Python-style indexing).
+If it is '`-`', then the number is considered an offset from the *end* of the observation, with `-1` indicating the last second (similar to Python-style indexing).
-The default value for `-b` is `+0`.
+The default value is `+0`.

-`-T` is the number of seconds of data to process.
+The argument of `-T` is the number of seconds of data to process.
 If not supplied, it will process all available seconds from the specified beginning time onwards.

 \todo There might be a bug whereby using all the defaults crashes because the default total number of seconds to be processed is more than the number of seconds after the "good" time starts.